-Susan Moon on the spiritual journey of Jarvis Jay Masters, a Buddhist practitioner on death row at San Quentin prison in this article first published in Lion’s Roar in 2007.
-Read our 2010 review of Jarvis Jay Master’s book That Bird Has My Wings.
+Susan Moon on the spiritual journey of Jarvis Jay Masters, a Buddhist practitioner on death row at San Quentin Prison.
+First published in Lion’s Roar magazine 2007.
+Read our 2010 review of Jarvis Jay Master’s book, That Bird Has My Wings.

 Jarvis Masters lives on a prime piece of real estate beside San Francisco Bay, in pricey Marin County, California.
 But he can’t see the stunning view of the city or the waves lapping at the shore because the window of his San Quentin cell faces the other way, into the prison yard.
 Jarvis is now forty-five, and San Quentin has been his home since he was nineteen.

 I have been corresponding with Jarvis for many years and visiting him for about five.
 When I drive across the Richmond Bridge to talk to Jarvis about his life as a Buddhist prisoner and his writing, I see his home ahead of me, lit by the early morning sun, floating in the bay like a fairy-tale palace with a golden, crenellated tower.
 But when I get to the visitors’ parking lot, the magical turret is unmistakably a gun tower.